Getting Started¤

 Options for using EnergyScope

-There are two options for using EnergyScope.
+There are two options for using EnergyScope:

-- Option A: Direcly using AMPL and amplpy
+Option A: Directly using AMPL and

 - Allows running any version of EnergyScope and offers full flexibility to customize inputs, constraints, or model structure.